Jim Al-Khalili: Broadcasting

 As a broadcaster, Al-Khalili is frequently on television and radio and also writes articles for the British press.
 In 2004, he co-presented the Channel 4 documentary The Riddle of Einstein's Brain, produced by Icon Films.
 His big break as a presenter came in 2007 with Atom, a three-part series on BBC Four about the history of our understanding of the atom and atomic physics.
 This was followed by a special archive edition of Horizon, "The Big Bang".

 In early 2009, Al-Khalili presented the BBC Four three-part series Science and Islam about the leap in scientific knowledge that took place in the Islamic world between the 8th and 14th centuries.
 He has contributed to programmes ranging from Tomorrow's World, BBC Four's Mind Games, The South Bank Show to BBC One's Bang Goes the Theory.
+In 2010 he presented the BBC documentary on the history of chemistry, Chemistry: A Volatile History.
 In October 2011, he began a programme on famous contemporary scientists on Radio Four, called The Life Scientific.
-The first of this series featured his interview with Sir Paul Nurse.
+The first of this series featured his interview with Paul Nurse.
 He has since interviewed a series of notable scientists, including Richard Dawkins, Alice Roberts, James Lovelock, Steven Pinker, Martin Rees, Jocelyn Bell Burnell, Mark Walport and Tim Hunt, and he has himself been interviewed on the show by Adam Rutherford.

 Al-Khalili hosts a regular "Jim meets..." interview series at the University of Surrey, which is published on the university's YouTube channel.
-Guests have included Sir David Attenborough, Lord (Robert) Winston, Professor Brian Cox and Rowan Williams, Archbishop of Canterbury.
+Guests have included David Attenborough, Robert Winston, Brian Cox and Rowan Williams, Archbishop of Canterbury.
 In 2011, Al-Khalili hosted a three-part documentary series on BBC Four entitled Shock and Awe: The Story of Electricity.
 In 2012, Al-Khalili presented a Horizon special on BBC 2, which examined the latest scientific developments in the quest to discover the Higgs Boson, with preliminary results from the Large Hadron Collider experiment at CERN suggesting that the elusive particle does indeed exist.

+Since 2016, Al-Khalili has been a regular contributor to the BBC Radio 4 series Curious Cases.

+Al-Khalili has been one of the experts interviewed in the Philomena Cunk mockumentaries Cunk on Earth (2022) and Cunk on Life (2024).

+From September 2025, Al-Khalili presented the BBC series Secrets of the Brain, investigating theories of the evolution of the human brain.